Pregnancy Induced Hypertension

-Pregnancy induced hypertension, or PIH, is a form of high blood pressure during pregnancy.
-Occurring in about 5-8% of all pregnancies, PIH is also known as toxemia and/or preeclampsia and usually takes place during the second half of your pregnancy term.
-Unfortunately the exact cause of PIH is unknown at this time, but there are signs and symptoms doctors watch for, including the three main characteristics:
+Pregnancy-induced hypertension, or PIH, is a form of high blood pressure during pregnancy.
+Occurring in about 5–8 percent of all pregnancies, PIH is also known as toxemia or preeclampsia, and usually occurs during the second half of a pregnancy term.
+Unfortunately the exact cause of PIH is unknown at this time, but there are signs and symptoms doctors watch for, including these three main characteristics:

 - Edema (swelling)